A wood-fired, nordic style mobile sauna

 Communal sessions

 We offer pay-per-seat sauna sessions for individuals to book.
-Check out our booking page for dates!
+Book in solo and meet new people, or come with friends.

 Findhorn beach